Monday, November 2, 2009

 Hacker, Diana, The Bedford Handbook for Writers, 3rd ed.
 Boston: St. Martin’s Press: 1991.

-Monday Morning Grammar: Pronouns Part XIII—Demonstrative
+Grammar: Pronouns Part XVI—Relative Antecedents

 The Mots Justes Series on Pronouns